Baxter Alzheimer's drug keeps four patients stable for 3 years

 Experts predict that without an effective treatment, the number of Americans with Alzheimer's will double by 2050 to more than 10 million, and related healthcare costs could soar above $1 trillion a year.

-Other Alzheimer's treatments in late-stage clinical trials - Johnson & Johnson (JNJ.N) and Pfizer Inc's (PFE.N) bapineuzumab and Eli Lilly's (LLY.N) solanezumab - use powerful, manmade antibodies to target a protein called beta amyloid that accumulates in the brains of patients with Alzheimer's disease.
+Other Alzheimer's treatments in late-stage clinical trials - Johnson & Johnson and Pfizer Inc's bapineuzumab and Eli Lilly's solanezumab - use powerful, manmade antibodies to target a protein called beta amyloid that accumulates in the brains of patients with Alzheimer's disease.

 Late-stage studies of bapineuzumab and solanezumab are expected within the next few months.